-The CAISO submits that the filing substantially complies with the requirements of section 35.13 of the Commission's rules, 11 applicable to filings of this type.
+The CAISO submits that the filing substantially complies with the requirements of section 35.13 of the Commission's rules applicable to filings of this type.
 The CAISO respectfully requests waiver of any such requirement to the extent this filing does not satisfy that requirement.
 In particular, the CAISO requests waiver of the requirement to submit Period 1 and Period 2 schedules, because the implementation fee is a one-time fee that is not based on historical data in Period 1 schedules or on the projections in Period 2 schedules.
-In either event, there is good cause to waive filing requirements that are not material to the Commission's consideration of the Implementation Agreement.
+In any event, good cause exists to waive filing requirements that are not material to the Commission's consideration of the Implementation Agreement.